phaneendra24/Clipboard-Manager/README.md

 # Clipboard Manager

-A lightweight clipboard history manager for Linux with Fyne GUI, designed for i3wm.
+A lightweight clipboard history manager for Linux with Fyne GUI.

 ## Installation